Night time economy framework »The framework aims to help develop a sustainable, healthy and safe night time economy in Wales.Learn more »

 - Hergest Ridge Pony Improvement Society covering Hergest Ridge and Hanter Hill;

-- Troed Mynydd Pony Improvement Society covering Mynydd Troed Common; and
+- Troed Mynydd Pony Improvement Society covering Mynydd Troed Common

 - Vaynor Pony Improvement Society covering Ffrithwaun Common.